paszu/3DSRepo/Get-Started.md

+**Before beginning the guide, you must know the risks of 3DS hacking: EVERY time you modify your system, there is always the potential for an UNRECOVERABLE brick.
+They're rare, but still a possibility so make sure you follow ALL directions EXACTLY.**

 Each part of this guide is designed to be able to be used independently from the other parts, so anyone can start at the part that applies to their situation.
 As a result, software may be listed multiple times in different "What you need" sections.
 You do not need to download software multiple times.

 This guide is split into two major categories: New 3DS and Old 3DS / 2DS.